Chiang Mai

 Motorbike rent.

-Most motorbike and scooter rental places in Chiang Mai are close to Thapae gate, for example Mr. Mechanic, or Pop Big Bike rent, and Dang Bike Hire on Kotchasarn Road.
+Most motorbike and scooter rental places in Chiang Mai are close to Thapae gate, for example Mr. Mechanic, Pop Big Bike rent, and Dang Bike Hire on Kotchasarn Road.
 Mr. Mechanic motorcycle has a few shops around town.
 Pop is the largest shop, at their main store on Kotchasarn Road there are dozens of big bikes on display.

 These shops have trail bikes available like the Honda CRF300 Rally, and big bikes like the Honda CB500F, the Kawasaki Ninja 650 or the Kawasaki Versys.
 For mountain and dirt roads the Honda CRF300 Rally is the best and cheapest choice.